-activate (request, args, kwargs)
+activate(args, kwargs)

 Actually perform the business of activating a user account.
-Receives the HttpRequest object and any positional or keyword arguments passed to the view.
+Receives any positional or keyword arguments passed to the view.
 Should return the activated user account if activation is successful, or any value which evaluates False in boolean context if activation is unsuccessful.

-get_success_url (request, user)
+get_success_url (user)